The goal of the Alzheimer's Reading Room is to Educate and Empower Alzheimer's care partners, their families, and the entire Alzheimer's community.

 Information can be found by using the search box on the right hand side of every webpage.
 We add new information to the knowledge base every day.

-The Alzheimer's Reading Room is the number one source of life news for the entire Alzheimer's community.
+The Alzheimer's Reading Room is the number one source of life news for the entire Alzheimer's and dementia communities.

 The site focuses on Alzheimer's disease and the art of Alzheimer's caregiving.